aau-claaudia/hpc/docs/ucloud/expanded-application-guide.md

 !!! info "Licenses for COMSOL and ANSYS not available to students"

-    * Students are currently not approved for the multi-processor licenses that are offered on the UCloud platform.
+    * Usage for teaching purposes (i.e. all teaching or student projects) are currently not approved for the multi-processor licenses that are offered on the UCloud platform.
+    * This includes all projects for teaching or students (i.e. all AAU education projects)

 !!! info "MATLAB is available to students by disabling the HPC license"